 Sammy says —Call an ambulance, Jesus! call the fucking LAPD!

 She stabs him over and over, over and over.

 Z.H.
-GILL is a writer based in Hollywood, CA, and a graduate of Oberlin College.
-His work has appeared in few publications.
+GILL is a writer based in Hollywood, CA. His work has appeared in few publications.
 Don’t try to contact him.